maxsitt/insect-detect-docs/docs/software/programming.md

   file for each cropped detection.
 - Info and error messages are written to log file.
-Recording info (recording ID, start/end time, duration, number of cropped detections, number of unique tracking IDs, free disk space and battery charge level) is written to a `record_log.csv` file for each recording interval.
+Recording info (recording ID, start/end time, duration, number of cropped detections, number of unique tracking IDs, free disk space and battery charge level) is written to the `record_log.csv` file for each recording interval.
 - The [PiJuice I2C Command API](https://github.com/PiSupply/PiJuice/tree/master/Software#i2c-command-api){target=_blank}
   is used for power management.
-A recording will only be made if the PiJuice battery charge level is higher than a specified threshold.
+A recording will only be made if the PiJuice battery charge level is higher than the specified threshold.
 The respective recording duration is conditional on the current charge level.
 - After a recording interval is finished, or if the PiJuice battery charge level drops below a specified threshold, or if an error occurs, the Raspberry